Top 15 Fun Things To Do In Bangkok

 Patpong Night Market is on Silom Road.
-It’s divided into two streets, Patpong 1 and Patpong 2.
-This night market is also very famous for its red-light district.
-But the street market itself and the kinds of stuff you can get from these street stalls are just more popular than anything.
+It’s divided into two streets.
+They are called Patpong One and Patpong Two.
+This place is also very famous.
+The red-light district of this place is one of the hyped ones.
+This street market itself and the kinds of stuff you can get from these street stalls are just more popular than anything.

 You’ll find a Hindu temple in this street.
 Also, you’ll find hundreds of hotels and shops, the stalls of street foods.
 And not to mention, these Thai street foods I’ve had there were really delicious and unique.

 Lumphini Park is like the Central Park of Bangkok.
 This park is a great escape from city life and its all the busy people and stuff.
 You can just walk around the park, or you can go for a paddleboat ride there, or you can just enjoy nature and greenery.
 Everything is really beautiful in that park.

 In my opinion, evening walks at the Lumphini park are the best.
 You can also join those public workout sessions, so many people workout together, dance to great music, and really enjoy their workout and time there with all the other people.